Tookie Brown

-Quindarious Deavundre "Tookie" Brown (born November 22, 1995) is an American professional basketball player who last played for the Lakeland Magic of the NBA G League.
+Quindarious Deavundre "Tookie" Brown (born November 22, 1995) is an American professional basketball player.
 He played college basketball for the Georgia Southern University and was named the 2019 Sun Belt Conference Player of the Year.

 College career

 Brown went to Georgia Southern from Morgan County High School in Madison, Georgia, where he scored over 3,000 points and led the school to its first state title.
 He originally committed to Mississippi State, but withdrew his commitment when the Bulldogs experienced a coaching change.
 He immediately made an impact for the Eagles, averaging 17.8 points, 3.4 assists and 3.2 rebounds, earning Sun Belt Conference Freshman of the Year honors and a spot on the All-Sun Belt first team.
 Brown declared for the 2018 NBA draft, later opting to return for his senior season.

 Brown would go on to have perhaps the most decorated career in Georgia Southern program history.
 He is the first player to receive first-team All-Sun Belt Conference honors four times, and became the Eagles' all-time leading Division I scorer early in his senior season.
 On January 17, 2019, Brown scored his 2,000th career point.
 At the close of his senior year, Brown became the first Eagle to be named Sun Belt Player of the Year.